Classification of high-dimensional data with spiked covariance matrix structure: Supplementary Numerical Results

 We provide here several tables that supplement the simulation results in Section~\ref{Numerical}.
-Table \ref{tab:strong model1} and \ref{tab:faint model1} reports the average number of strong signals and weak signals captured by PCLDA, DSDA, AdaLDA and SLDA under Model 1.
-Looking at Table~\ref{tab:faint model1} we see that PCLDA generally includes only a few features corresponding to the weak signals and thus selects only a small number of features compared to the other classifiers.
-We also report in Table \ref{tab:condition number} the summary statistics for the condition numbers of the covariance matrix $\Sigma$ in Model 3; these summary statistics indicate that the classification accuracy of could be adversely impacted since AdaLDA finds an estimate of $\beta$ by solving a linear programming problem and this optimization problem can be numerically unstable when $\hat{\Sigma}$ have large condition numbers.
+Table~\ref{tab:stron and weak model1} reports the magnitudes for the strong and weak signals in the discriminant direction $\beta$ and whitened direction $\zeta$ for Model 1.
+Table \ref{tab:strong model1} and \ref{tab:faint model1} reports the average number of strong signals and weak signals captured by $\mathrm{lda} \circ \mathrm{pca}$, DSDA, AdaLDA and SLDA under Model 1.
+From Table~\ref{tab:faint model1} we see that $\mathrm{lda} \circ \mathrm{pca}$ includes only a few features corresponding to the weak signals and thus selects only a small number of features compared to the other classifiers.
+We also report in Table \ref{tab:condition number} the summary statistics for the condition numbers of the covariance matrix $\Sigma$ in Model 3; these statistics indicate that the performance of AdaLDA for Model 3 can be sub-optimal as AdaLDA estimates $\beta$ by solving a linear programming problem which is numerically unstable when $\hat{\Sigma}$ have large condition numbers.